Turn CVSS + EPSS into a risk score that actually matches your environment.

 VRM makes the impossible manageable

 In 2025 alone, over 48,000 new CVEs were issued.
 No team can patch everything.
-Traditional approaches—treating all "critical" findings equally, or relying solely on vendor severity—create an unwinnable race.
+Traditional approaches: treating all "critical" findings equally, or relying solely on vendor severity; this creates an unwinnable race.

 The Vulnerability Risk Model (VRM) 3.0